Details

 Franz Joseph Haydn

-In 1766, Prince Nikolaus Esterházy completed a sumptuous summer palace, Esterháza, on the site of a former hunting lodge.
-The “summers” he and his entourage spent in the country eventually lengthened to 10 months of each year, and the prince expected his Kapellmeister, Haydn, to keep him well supplied with musical diversions.
-The composer acknowledged the impact of this obligation, writing, “In Esterháza I was forced to become original.”
+In 1766, Prince Nikolaus Esterházy completed a sumptuous summer palace, Eszterháza, on the site of a former hunting lodge.
+The “summers” he and his entourage spent in the country eventually lengthened to ten months of each year, and the prince expected his Kapellmeister, Franz Joseph Haydn, to keep him well supplied with musical diversions.
+The composer acknowledged the impact of this obligation, once writing, “In Eszterháza I was forced to become original.”

-Haydn’s Cello Concerto in D is a product of that fruitful environment.
-Dating from 1783, it featured Anton Kraft, principal cellist of the Esterházy court orchestra from 1778 to 1790.
-Kraft studied composition with Haydn, and scholars long believed the concerto to be by the cellist himself, until a signed autograph copy discovered in 1951 confirmed the music as Haydn’s.
-The solo part is far more demanding than Haydn’s earlier Cello Concerto in C from the 1760s, so we can suppose that the composer factored in Kraft’s abilities and possibly even consulted directly with him.
+Haydn’s Cello Concerto in D Major was a product of that fruitful environment.
+Prepared in 1783, it featured the talents of Anton Kraft, principal cellist of the Esterházy court orchestra from 1778 to 1790.
+Kraft studied composition with Haydn, and scholars long believed that the cellist had composed the concerto himself, until a signed autograph copy discovered in 1951 confirmed the music as Haydn’s.
+The solo part is far more demanding than Haydn’s other surviving Cello Concerto, from the 1760s, so we can presume that Haydn factored in Kraft’s abilities and perhaps consulted directly with him.

-The Adagio is an intimate rondo, propelled gently forward by 16th-notes in the accompaniment.
-For the first statement of the theme, and again in one of its returns, the cello floats over murmuring violins and violas, imparting a special delicacy to the transparent texture.
-As in the first movement, the finale begins at a gentle piano dynamic, only to return shortly at forte.
-Haydn’s famous humor animates this movement, with breath-catching holds between phrases, extreme changes in range, and an unexpected detour into the minor mode.
+The Adagio is an intimate rondo, its stately music coaxed along by quick notes in the accompaniment.
+For the first statement of the theme, and again in one of its returns, only violins and violas accompany the solo cello, imparting a special delicacy to the texture.
+As in the first movement, the finale begins at a gentle piano dynamic, withholding the impact of a forte arrival.
+Haydn’s legendary humor animates this movement, with breath-catching holds between phrases, extreme changes in range, and an unexpected detour into the minor mode.

 Dmitri Shostakovich

-By 1964, when Shostakovich composed the String Quartet No. 10 at a composer’s retreat in Armenia, his life was as settled as it had been in decades.
-He had recently married for the third time, a decade of “thaw” under the political leadership of Khruschev had brought his music back to the fore in Russian society, and the health problems that plagued his final decade had not yet afflicted him.
+By 1964, when Dmitri Shostakovich composed the String Quartet No. 10 at a composer’s retreat in Armenia, his life was as settled as it had been in decades.
+He had recently married for the third time, a decade of “thaw” under the political leadership of Nikita Khrushchev had brought his music back to the fore in Soviet society, and the health problems that would plague his final decade had not yet accumulated.

 A subtle thematic link, with the first phrase of the Adagio picking up a motive still ringing from the preceding movement, helps smooth a path for the stately unfurling of a passacaglia, an archaic form that evokes grounding and constancy.
 The Allegretto finale tiptoes in over the last wisps of the slow movement, and the quiet strains linger and develop into broad counter-themes that offset the nimble, dancing motives.
-The movement makes only one sustained push at full intensity, otherwise preferring a hushed palette and nostalgic traces of earlier music.
+The movement makes only one sustained push at full intensity, otherwise preferring a hushed demeanor laced with nostalgic recollections of earlier music.

 About This Program